benjaminion/upgrading-ethereum-book/src/book.md

 The second says that if we serialise two objects of the same type and get the same result then the two objects are identical.
 Equivalently, if we have two different objects of the same type then their serialisations will differ.
 This is important for the consensus protocol.

 Beyond those basic functional requirements, other goals for SSZ are to be (relatively) simple, to create (fairly) compact serialisations, and to be compatible with [Merkleization](/part2/building_blocks/merkleization).
 It is also useful to be able to quickly access specific bits of data within the serialisation without deserialising the entire object.
-The adoption of offsets into SSZ improved it sperformance in this last respect.
+The adoption of offsets into SSZ improved its performance in this last respect.

 Unlike RLP, SSZ is not self-describing.
 You can decode the RLP data into a structured object without knowing in advance what that object looks like.
 This is not the case for SSZ: you must know in advance exactly what you are deserialising.
-In practice this has not been a problem in Eth2: we always know in advance what class of object a particular derialised blob of data corresponds to.
-A conseqauence of this is that, while in RLP two objects of different types cannot serialise to the same output, in SSZ they can.
+In practice this has not been a problem in Eth2: we always know in advance what class of object a particular deserialised blob of data corresponds to.
+A consequence of this is that, while in RLP two objects of different types cannot serialise to the same output, in SSZ they can.
 We'll see an example of this shortly.

 #### Specification

-I don't plan to go into all details of SSZ, that's what the [specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md) is for.
-We'll take a general overview and then dive into some examples.
+I don't plan to go into every last detail of SSZ &ndash; that's what the [specification](https://github.com/ethereum/consensus-specs/blob/v1.1.1/ssz/simple-serialize.md) is for &ndash; rather, we'll take a general overview and then dive into a [worked example](#worked-example).

 The building blocks of SSZ are its basic types and its composite types.